 Your debt to income ratio

 Several types of financing will require that you meet certain debt to income standards in order to qualify for the loan and the best rates available.
 The lower this ratio is, the more funds and financing options you will have available to you.
 Having a debt to income ratio under 35% will make most options available.
-You can tabulate this manually based on outstanding debts and recent payment history, or use a calculator such as this one.
+You can tabulate this manually based on outstanding debts and recent payment history, or use an online calculator.

 The amount of home equity you have